Contrastive Neural Ratio Estimation for Simulation-based Inference: Abstract

 \section{Abstract}

 Likelihood-to-evidence ratio estimation is usually cast as either a binary (\NREA) or a multiclass (\NREB) classification task.
 In contrast to the binary classification framework, the current formulation of the multiclass version has an intrinsic and unknown bias term, making otherwise informative diagnostics unreliable.
 We propose a multiclass framework free from the bias inherent to \NREB at optimum, leaving us in the position to run diagnostics that practitioners depend on.
 It also recovers \NREA in one corner case and \NREB in the limiting case.
 For fair comparison, we benchmark the behavior of all algorithms in both familiar and novel training regimes: when jointly drawn data is unlimited, when data is fixed but prior draws are unlimited, and in the commonplace fixed data and parameters setting.
 Our investigations reveal that the highest performing models are distant from the competitors (\NREA, \NREB) in hyperparameter space.
 We make a recommendation for hyperparameters distinct from the previous models.
-We suggest a bound on the mutual information as a performance metric for simulation-based inference methods, without the need for posterior samples, and provide experimental results.
+We suggest two bounds on the mutual information as performance metrics for simulation-based inference methods, without the need for posterior samples, and provide experimental results.
+This version corrects a minor implementation error in $\gamma$, improving results.